Guides

 The use of silicone is being widely used in the medical and health care industries.

-For example, silicone is being used in surgical and cosmetic body implants for those who have body complexes to increase the size of body parts such as butt, breasts, hip, chin etc.
+For example, silicone is used in surgical and cosmetic body implants.
+These can increase the size of body parts like the butt, breasts, hips, and chin.

 Silicone is often mass-produced in many forms for example solids, liquids, greases, oils, semi-viscous pastes, and rubber.